test

 Tasks

-- Maintains and repairs woodwork and fittings.
+- Maintains record of repairs and maintenance carried out.

 Typical Education Level